Overseas Citizenship of India: Eligibility

 A person, who or either of whose parents or grandparents or great grandparents is or had been a citizen of Pakistan or Bangladesh, is ineligible for registration as an Overseas Citizen of India.

 A person who has served as a member of any foreign military, including that of his home country, is ineligible to receive an OCI card, except when bound by their home country to serve under their local law.
-For this reason, Israeli citizens of Indian origin are exempt from this rule and are eligible for OCI even if they have served in the Israel Defence Forces.

 Dutch nationals of Surinamese origin up to the sixth generation whose forefathers came from India in the 19th century are eligible to apply for an OCI card.

 OCI holders eligible through marriage lose their OCI status upon divorce.

 Revoking the OCI card

 Previously, the government could cancel the OCI status of people who obtained it by fraud, showed acts of unpatriotism, or broke a law punishable with at least two years of jail time before five years of having issued OCI.
 The Citizenship (Amendment) Act, 2019 gives the government additional power to cancel the OCI status of people who violate any local law, regardless of either whether it a petty infraction or a heinous felony or whether it was committed by a juvenile or an adult.
 The new act makes the rules much more strict for OCI holders in an attempt to preserve OCI's dignity, however, it also has a provision that gives the person whose OCI status is at stake the right to be heard by the government before they come to a verdict.

 In 2021, the OCI cards of several Canadian cardholders were reportedly revoked by the Indian Government for participating in "anti-India" activities which included extending support to the protests by farmers against controversial farm laws in India.